kylestetz/slang/README.md

 #### Amp Envelope - `(adsr <osc> <attack: 0.01> <decay: 0> <sustain: 1> <release: 0.05>)`

 Creates an amp envelope which contains an oscillator followed by ADSR values.
-The attack, decay, and release arguments can be numbers or rhythm values (e.g. `8n`, `8t`, `4n`, etc.).
-Sustain is a number from 0 - 1.
+If you're unfamiliar with the concept of an amp envelope, check out the _Typical Stages_ section of [this tutorial](https://theproaudiofiles.com/synthesis-101-envelope-parameters-uses/).
+Amp envelopes control the _volume_ of a sound over the course of a single note.

 Since amp envelopes contain oscillators they can kick off a chain of sound.

+`osc`: An oscillator function, e.g. `(osc tri)`

+`attack`: A rhythm value or number in seconds corresponding to how long the sound takes to fade in

+`decay`: A rhythm value or number in seconds corresponding to how long the sound takes to descend to the sustain value

+`sustain`: A value from `0` - `1` describing how loud the note should be while it is sustained.

+`release`: A rhythm value or number in seconds corresponding to how long the sound takes to fade from its sustain value down to `0`.

 Usage:
 ```
-# Creates a sine wave oscillator with an amp envelope.
+# Try each of these envelopes one at a time to get a feel for what ADSR does.
-@synth (adsr (osc sine) 8n 8n 0.5 4n)
+@synth (adsr (osc sine) 8n 8n 1 4n)
+# @synth (adsr (osc sine) 0 0 1 0)
+# @synth (adsr (osc sine) 4n 0 1 2n)
+# @synth (adsr (osc sine) 16n 16n 0.2 8n)

+play @synth (rhythm [4n]) (notes [c4 d4 e4 f4 g4 a4 b4 c5])
 ```

 #### Filter - `+ (filter <type: lp> <frequency: 100> <resonance: 1>)`